WangberlinT/sdn_project/README.md

 ### Environment

-The environment establish requires a Virtual Machine.
+The environment establishment requires a Virtual Machine.
 Vagrant on Ubuntu 16.04 is recommend.
-For details about environment establish, see: [Tutorial Establish](./project_requirement/SDN_project-Tutorial_on_Environment_Set-Up.pdf)
+For details about environment establish, see: [Tutorial Establishment](./project_requirement/SDN_project-Tutorial_on_Environment_Set-Up.pdf)

 ### Usage